MehdiK/software-quotes/source/_posts/2014-01-11-the-structure-of-a-system-reflects-the-communication-structure-of-the-team.markdown

 ---
 layout: post
-title: "The structure of a software system will reflect the communication structure of the team that built it"
+title: "The structure of a software system will reflect the communication structure of the team that built it."
 date: 2014-01-11
 comments: false
 categories: ["Communication","Laws"]